TriticeaeToolbox/breedbase.R/README.md

 ```

 **Creating Trial Templates:** Once you have one or more `Trial`s (that have `Plots` set), you can
-create a trial upload template that can be submitted to a breeDBase website from the **Manage Trials**
+create a trial upload template that can be submitted to a breedbase website from the **Manage Trials**
 page ('Upload Existing Trials' > 'Multiple Trial Designs').

 ```R